steven4354/compound-vaults/README.md

 # compound-vaults project

-this project contains initial code and set up for the compound vaults project
+This project contains initial code and set up for the compound vaults project

-the name for this project is to be determined and will be renamed
+The name for this project is to be determined and will be renamed

-currently this repo contains:
+Currently this repo contains:
 - frontend code boilerplates for the website and web3 integrations
 - hardhat setup for smart contract deployment and testing
 - some initial ui components